kuldeep0143/Netflix-GPT/README.md

 - Create Sign up User Account
 - Implemented Sign Up & sign In user api
 - Create Redux Store with userSlice
+- Implemented Sign Out
+- Update User Photo
+- BugFix : Sign Up user displayName and profile update for new user
+- BugFix : If the user is not logged in Redirect to Login page and if logged in  Browse to Browse

 ## Features